-Join Curt Frye for an in-depth discussion in this video Controlling procedure scope and visibility, part of Up and Running with VBA in Excel.
+Join Curt Frye for an in-depth discussion in this video Controlling procedure scope and visibility, part of Learning VBA in Excel (2010).

 When you create a macro in Microsoft Excel, that macro can be seen and run by…any procedure in any open workbook.…If you want to control that macro's visibility or scope, you can do so by using…the Public and Private keywords.…Excel assumes that any macro you create in a General code module should be…available to be run from every open workbook.…I'll show you what that looks like in my workbook here.…I am in Module 1, and this is a General code module.…These are the worksheet and ThisWorkbook code modules here.…Down in the Module section, you'll find what are called General code modules.…